CESCL/simpleapp/Annotations.md

 (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git branch feature-y (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git branch feature-z

-9. Modify the source file and checkout feature-x.
-In feature-x a count words feature is addedd to the main.py file.
+9. Checkout feature-x and modify the source file.
+In feature-x a word count feature is addedd to the main.py file.

 (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git checkout -b feature-x (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> python .\main.py
 The number of lines in the file is: 8
 The number of words in the file is: 182

+10. Checkout feature-y and modify the source file.
+In feature-x a byte count feature is addedd to the main.py file. mor
+(myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git checkout -b feature-y (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> python .\main.py
+The number of lines in the file is: 8
+The number of bytes in the file is: 1155

-10. Modify the source file and checkout feature-x.
+11. Modify the source file and checkout feature-z.
 In feature-x a count words feature is addedd to the main.py file. mor